 Any parent or carer who wishes their child to attend Bengeworth CE Academy needs to apply through the Local Authority; at the point of application parents or carers should detail any Special Educational Needs their child is experiencing.
+Admission to 'The Nursery' is managed directly by the school.
 Pupils who have an Education, Health and Care Plan need to inform the Local Authority at time of application so that they can consult the school to ensure that we are an appropriate placement for their child.